 22 Amazing Places in the World to Travel with Toddlers in 2019

-These kid-friendly spots are recommended based on personal experience by families that have actually visited with their own toddlers.
-Many even have in depth travel guides and reviews on three own blogs.
+These kid-friendly destinations are recommended based on personal experience by families that have actually visited with their own toddlers.
+They all have in-depth travel guides and reviews on their own blogs.
 So don’t forget to check out some of the links for each location.